-- Water Smart Classes Every year, CHWD offers a series of Water Smart Landscape classes for customers.
-These free classes provide many tips and tools to help residents maintain or upgrade their residences in the most waterefficient ways. - Free Irrigation Efficiency Review CHWD can arrange a Landscape Irrigation Review at no cost to customers to help manage and maintain their irrigation systems.
-Upon completion of the Review, customers receive a written report that includes recommendations for improving irrigation system performance, and a 12month irrigation schedule based on the customers' personal landscape needs. - Rebates To assist customers in conserving water, the District provides rebates for the purchase and installation of ultra-low flush (ULF) toilets, high-efficiency washing machines and pressure reduction valves. - School Programs CHWD partners with schools within its service area to educate children about the importance of water efficiency and how they can help conserve water.
+Water Smart Classes - Every year, CHWD offers a series of Water Smart Landscape classes for customers.
+These free classes provide many tips and

+- tools to help residents maintain or upgrade their residences in the most waterefficient ways. - Free Irrigation Efficiency Review CHWD can arrange a Landscape Irrigation Review at no cost to customers to help manage and maintain their irrigation systems.
+Upon completion of the Review, customers receive a written report that includes recommendations for improving irrigation system performance, and a 12-month irrigation schedule based on the customers' personal landscape needs. - Rebates To assist customers in conserving water, the District provides rebates for the purchase and installation of ultra-low flush (ULF) toilets, high-efficiency washing machines and pressure reduction valves. - School Programs CHWD partners with schools within its service area to educate children about the importance of water efficiency and how they can help conserve water. - Poster Contest In coordination with three neighboring agencies, CHWD conducts an annual poster contest where students in grades 4-6 can submit a drawing illustrating how they use water efficiently.
+A panel of judges review the drawing submissions and select the winners.

-Poster Contest 1st Place Winner, 2023
+Water Awareness Poster Contest - CHWD First Place Winner